‘FORWARD’ — Legislation for next transportation plan introduced

-TOPEKA, Kan. – (KSN) Kansas Department of Transportation Secretary Julie Lorenz introduced legislation Wednesday for FORWARD — Kansas’ next 10-year transportation program.
+TOPEKA, Kan.
+(KSNW) – Kansas Department of Transportation Secretary Julie Lorenz introduced legislation Wednesday for FORWARD — Kansas’ next 10-year transportation program.

 In directing Secretary Lorenz to craft the FORWARD plan, Governor Laura Kelly emphasized the importance of well maintained roads and other infrastructure in enhancing safety and aiding in economic development — both high priorities for Kansas residents.